libin049/numpywren/install.md

 OS: linux

-This is numpywren lambdapack3.0 branch.
+This is numpywren nsdi branch.
 If you want to see other branch, please see https://github.com/Vaishaal/numpywren.

 1. Install env: